9 Healthy Foods That Turn Off Your Hunger Switch Fast

 White potatoes are the New Jersey of carbs: not nearly as bad as their reputation.
 The Snookification: frying or buttering the spuds.
 The Springsteenian response: boiling and chilling.
 In fact, plain boiled potatoes are the most filling food there is, according to the Satiety Index of Common Foods, an Australian study published in the European Journal of Clinical Nutrition.
 To maximize their flat-belly benefits, throw 'em in the refrigerator and make a potato salad.
 The cooling process will crystallize the tubers into resistant starch, which takes longer to break down in your intestine, producing fat-burning butyrate and delaying hunger pangs.

 Apples are an excellent source of hunger-busting fiber, so don't feel constrained by the whole "one-a-day" thing.
-A recent study at Wake Forest Baptist Medical Center found that for every additional 10 grams of soluble fiber eaten per day, a study subject's belly fat was reduced by 3.7 percent over five years.
+A study at Wake Forest Baptist Medical Center found that for every additional 10 grams of soluble fiber eaten per day, a study subject's belly fat was reduced by 3.7 percent over five years.
 And a study at the University of Western Australia found that the Pink Lady variety ranked among the highest level of antioxidant flavonoids of any apple, making them tops in fighting inflammation and protecting heart health.
 Other stars: Red Delicious, Northern Spy, Cortland, Mutsu, Macintosh.

 White vinegar's sassier cousin is composed mostly of acetic acid, which has been shown to delay gastric emptying and slow the release of sugar into the bloodstream, according to a study published in the journal BMC Gastroenterology.
 One study among pre-diabetics found the addition of 2 tablespoons of apple cider vinegar to a high-carb meal reduced the subsequent rise in blood sugar by 34 percent!
-ACV is a key ingredient in our Zero Belly Vinaigrette.
+ACV is a key ingredient in our Zero Belly vinaigrette.
 Mix up a batch and you'll have enough delicious, additive-free dressing for a week.